 It is worth noting that the Sony RX100 III features in-camera optical image stabilization.
 The best option for the lowest noise and best detail is the range ISO 80 to 800, but in lower light conditions it’s also useful to choose ISO 1600 to 6400.

 Thanks to the f/1.8-2.8 24-70mm lens, this compact camera ensures that photos maintain soft background defocus even when subjects are zoomed in.
 If you’re looking for an affordable pocket-size low-light camera then you should definitely consider this one.

 Canon is one of the biggest names in the photography industry, but most people think their cameras are way too expensive.
 People who want to get a decent low-light camera at a reasonable price may want to consider the Canon PowerShot SX620.

 The 20.2MP resolution with CMOS sensor and DIGIC 4+ image process helps deliver stunning image quality even in low-light conditions.
 Canon’s PowerShot SX620 comes with a powerful 25x optical zoom with Intelligent IS to optimize image stabilization for shake-free images.

 This camera is compact and easy to carry around when they’re on the go as well as simple to operate with good battery life.
 However, the quality of videos is not as amazing as the sharpness and clarity of photos.

 Choosing the Best Low-Light Cameras

-Even though capturing stills and videos in low light conditions presents many challenges, it also offers you a great opportunity to excel as well.
-In our list above, we have reviewed some of the best and budget-friendly cameras for low light photography ideal for intermediate to advanced users to help you make your choice.
+Even though capturing stills and videos in low-light conditions presents many challenges, it also offers you a great opportunity to excel as well.
+In our list above, we have reviewed some of the best and most budget-friendly cameras for low-light photography ideal for intermediate to advanced users to help you make your choice.
 Make sure to grab the low-light camera that best meets your unique requirements.